HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 - Check the bearings and blower motor

-- Examine the blower belt, wear, and tension
+- Examine the blower belt and take note of wear or tension

 - Inspect lines for visible refrigerant leaks

-- Check the condensate drain pan for damage
+- Check the condensate drain pan and drain line for damage

 - Check air registers and ducts for cleanliness